EMMA: End-to-End Multimodal Model for Autonomous Driving: Method

 We then fine-tune Gemini with this formulation for end-to-end planner trajectory generation, as illustrated in Figure~\ref{fig:efm_e2e}.
 We highlight 3 characteristics of this formulation: \begin{enumerate} \item \textbf{Self-supervised}: the only required supervision is the future locations of the ego vehicle.
 No dedicated human labels are needed. \item \textbf{Camera-only}: the only sensor input required is surround-view cameras. \item \textbf{HD map free}: no HD map is needed beyond the high-level routing information from a navigation system such as Google Maps. \end{enumerate}

 While we are not the first to adopt this general formulation---\citep{li2024bevplanner} conducted a thorough investigation, particularly examining the impact of including the historical ego status---our contribution lies in adapting this formulation specifically for MLLMs for autonomous driving.
+Our self-supervised approach exists alongside other notable methods that explore reconstruction via spatio-temporal scene decomposition~\citep{yang2023emernerf}, world modeling~\citep{zhang2023copilot4d}, or joint motion prediction~\citep{wagner2024jointmotion}.
+Beyond this self-supervised foundation, the following sections explore enhancements for \model\ by incorporating reasoning and developing generalist setups with human or auto-labels.